pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_configure_cells_url/1_manage_sites.md

-A site is a configuration item that indicates to the Cells Gateway how you have setup your network, making it accessible from multiple contexts.
+A site is a configuration item that indicates to the Cells Gateway how you have setup your network.
+It enforces the ways to access your Cells.

 The default configuration will get Cells up and running quickly on a server or on a local machine.
 You can extend that access to wider area network with Sites.